-ARAB 1003 Elementary Arabic I - (F).
-Introductory course in understanding, speaking, reading, and writing standard Arabic.
+ARAB 1003 Elementary Arabic I

+(F) Introductory course in understanding, speaking, reading, and writing standard Arabic.
 Emphasis on learning the alphabet and Arabic script.

-ARAB 1013 Elementary Arabic II - (S) A continuation of ARAB 1003.
+ARAB 1013 Elementary Arabic II

+(S) A continuation of ARAB 1003.
 Further development of basic skills in aural comprehension, speaking, reading, and writing of standard Arabic.
 Prerequisite: ARAB 1003 with a C or better, or department consent.

-ARAB 2003 Intermediate Arabic I (On Demand) This course is a continuation of Arabic 1013.
+ARAB 2003 Intermediate Arabic I

+(On Demand) This course is a continuation of Arabic 1013.
 Further development of listening and speaking skills, reading comprehension, writing ability, and knowledge of Arab culture.
 Emphasizes Arabic morphology.
 Prerequisite: Completion of ARAB 1013 with a C or better, or department consent.

-ARAB 2013 Intermediate Arabic II (ON Demand).
-This course is a continuation of Arabic 2003.
+ARAB 2013 Intermediate Arabic II

+(On Demand) This course is a continuation of Arabic 2003.
 Further development of listening and speaking skills, reading comprehension, writing ability, and knowledge of Arab culture.
 Emphasizes Arabic morphology.
-Prerequisite: Completion of ARAB 2003 with a C or better, or department consent.